PHARE : Parallel hybrid particle-in-cell code with patch-based adaptive mesh refinement: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge support from the plasapar labex and federation, from the Laboratory of Plasma Physics, from the Centre National d'Etudes Spatiales (CNES) and Programme National Soleil-Terre (PNST).
 We also acknowledge the SAMRAI developer team for their help.
+The authors acknowledge the two reviewers for their questions and comments that helped us improving the quality of the manuscript.